PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 This keeps legacy keys and default values intact while preventing later enhancements from bypassing normalization and reintroducing raw option propagation.
+SavedModel- and PyTorch-specific preparation options use a second requested- exporter control resolver in `artifact_preparation.py`.
+It does not read output paths, persistence, native PyTorch timeout, shape hints, or test data unless the corresponding artifact is requested.
+The custom input data option is read only for integer calibration or PyTorch-derived artifacts.
+Consequently, an invalid unused PyTorch timeout cannot fail a TFLite-only conversion, while a requested artifact retains the existing default paths, coercions, and error behavior.

 A pass has a stable ID, phase, priority, maximum iteration count, and explicit `changed` result.
 Repeating passes must use a graph fingerprint so a cycle